 - 1 pound of boneless skinless chicken breast

 - 2 large sweet potatoes (weighing 700 grams in total)

 This recipe makes two servings, so I divide each ingredient by 2 and log the meal like this:

 If someone else is doing the cooking for you, you can ask him or her to give you the ingredient list so you can calculate it yourself.

-And if this is a meal you eat frequently, be sure to save this meal in MyFitnessPal, FatSecret, or the food logging app of your choice so you can re-enter it easily in the future.
+And if this is a meal you eat frequently, you can find it under ‘My Recipes’ in Cronometer and enter it easily in the future.
 While the first time you enter a recipe may take a few minutes to enter each ingredient, saving the meal makes entering it in the future a breeze.

 As a general rule, the more you can incorporate home-cooked foods into your diet, the more accurate your food log will be, and therefore your results will be better.
 It’s much easier to incorporate delicious, high-protein meals into a balanced diet when you’re controlling exactly what’s going into your meals.